madetech/blog/posts/there_is_more_to_code_quality_than_coverage.md

 #There is more to code quality than coverage

 As developers we always strive to write the best code possible.
-And while we test for it, coverage doesn’t alway tell the full story of the quality of your code output.
+And while we test for it, coverage doesn’t always tell the full story of the quality of your code output.

 Previously we’ve shown you our [complete deployment pipeline](https://www.madetech.com/news/continuous-delivery-with-jenkins).
 In this article I am going to talk about the current tooling we use during the first step of our deployment pipeline - the build step - to keep our code at a consistently high standards.